gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## State Machine

-The Crypto Chunk state machine allows the Crypto Engine to have inband or offband configuration.
+The Crypto Chunk state machine allows the Crypto Engine to have inband or out-of-band configuration.
 DTLS in SCTP SHALL use inband configuration, thus the implementation SHALL provide proper certificates to DTLS and then let DTLS handshake the keys with the remote peer.
 As soon as the SCTP State Machine enters CRYPT PENDING state, DTLS